 Think about birthday cake or special foods you only have at holiday celebrations.
 These foods and the ritual of eating them symbolize the importance of the moment, your family traditions and culture.

-Foods have different nutritional value, not different moral value.
+Foods have different nutritional values, not different moral values.
 Eat well and enjoy.

 5. Seek connection instead of stress eating

 Love is not something we give or get; it is something that we nurture and grow.
 It’s a connection that can only be cultivated between two people when it exists within each one of them — we can only love others as much as we love ourselves.

 Stress eating can motivate reconnecting with someone, a memory, thought, or feeling.

 If you’re craving a specific food, ask yourself, is it the memory or person you want to connect with?

 Is the food a way to make it happen, or would you get your needs met by a conversation, planning a visit, or making dinner plans with a friend or family member?

 Stress eating is the pathway to the relationship you want to experience.
 The problem is that stress eating can’t help you connect how you want or need to communicate with others or yourself.

 Increasing your awareness of stress eating and the feelings that led you there is the way to move toward what you need.
 Awareness can help you refocus from the food obsession to the relationship and you can get your needs met.